maayane/PhotoManip/README.md

   <img src="./PhotoManip/test/results_tref_calculator_from_P48R/lc_and_rising_piece.png" width="350">
 </p>

-It will the run mcmc to model the rising chunk with both a concave exponent and a power law, output plots and summarize the results for you:
+It will then run mcmc (using the [emcee](https://emcee.readthedocs.io/en/stable/) package) to model the rising chunk with both a concave exponent and a power law, output plots and summarize the results for you:
 ```python
 **********************************************************
 ****** SUMMARY OF tref CALCULATION WITH BOTH MODELS ******